 - Complete an MCC admission application and be assigned an official MCC ID number.

-- Submit an official MCC degree declaration form.
+- Meet with an Academic Advisor and complete an official MCC degree declaration form.

 - Transcripts may be either directly mailed or sent electronically to MCC from the institution(s), including military transcripts.